kahinimehta/HanabiTask/game_instructions.md

 3. **Completion**: Once all 3 slots are filled, see how well you did!
 4. **Results**: Your score and time will be saved automatically to a spreadsheet called `player_accuracy.csv`

+Note: The function `run_localizer` is commented out, hence the localizer will not run.
+You can uncomment this to try out the localizer.

 ---